mayerrobert/jmurmel/murmel-langref.md

 For experimentation purposes the interpreter also supports lambdas that are not lexical closures.

-When the optional keyword "dynamic" is given then no environment is captured, and lambdas - when applied - get the dynamic environment.
+When the optional keyword `dynamic` is given then no environment is captured, and lambdas - when applied - get the dynamic environment.